temporalio/documentation/docs/concepts/what-is-an-activity-task.md

 ActivityTaskScheduled prepares the Activity for execution.
 ActivityTaskStarted begins the Activity.

-Upon completion, the Activity Task responds to the cluster with an Event that indicates success or failure.
+Upon completion, the Activity Task responds to the cluster with an Event status of _success_ or _failure_.

 [failure events may have retry?]